 Remember, your students are already fed up with unnecessary information.

 You don’t want to bother them more with excess information.

-Worksheets, quiz and exercises
+Worksheets, quizzes and exercises

 You must ensure your students are excited to go through your course.

 And one way to make sure they remain engaged is to add worksheets, quizzes and exercises.